osgirl/mercurygui/README.md

 - Python 2.7 or 3.x

 ## Acknowledgements
-Config file modules are based on the implementation from [Spyder](https://github.com/spyder-ide).
+Config modules are based on the implementation from [Spyder](https://github.com/spyder-ide).